zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 - Micro-adjustments in posture or position
 - Changes in electrical field (measurable in biological systems)

-**Operational intervention:** Create conditions for clear sensing—reduce noise, remove barriers, establish spatial proximity.
+**Operational intervention:** Create conditions for clear sensing, reduce noise, remove barriers, establish spatial proximity.

 ### PHASE 2: PROBING (Duration: seconds to minutes)
 The systems test for harmonic compatibility.
 They send rhythmic "pings" and observe responses.
 In human interaction, this appears as initial conversation, eye contact patterns, verbal and non-verbal exchanges.